ipfs-inactive/blog/content/post/73-putting-npm-on-ipfs-part-1.md

 Today npm is incredibly fast and reliable thanks to the hard work put in by the NPM, Inc team, however we couldn't stop ourselves from wondering; what if we put the registry on the distributed web and took it to a whole new level?

 Having dependencies on the distributed web makes development more resillient as there will be multiple nodes available to supply tarballs and some may even be on your local network which lowers bandwidth costs, is faster and can work without an internet connection.
+These benefits are still a work-in-progress, but with further iteration there's great potential to evolve this cool experiment into a more production-ready demo.

 We're going to look at how we put npm onto IPFS in two parts - this is part one, all about the registry, including design goals, implementation details and infrasructure concerns.
 It will be followed by part two which describes a next-generation client you can use to install dependencies from the distributed web.